-Figure 19.
-Time evolutions of the two-term linear fit offsets within the first 350 sols on Mars for (a) primary clean spots, (b) grayscale rings and (c) secondary horizontal patches.
+Figure 15.
+Time evolutions of the two-term linear fit offsets within the first 350 sols on Mars for (a) primary clean spots, (c) grayscale rings and (d) secondary horizontal patches.
 Each color corresponds to a different narrow-band filter.
-The dashed vertical line is the martian aphelion. (d) Offsets of the clean spots averaged over the first 100 sols of mission (blue circles) and on the last 100 sols considered in this work (sols 250-350, red circles), represented as function of the wavelength of the corresponding narrow-band filters.
-1. The yellowing of the AluWhite98 One of the prominent discoveries related to the cal-targets was the "yellowing effect" of the AluWhite98 material.
-The impact of this problem in time was documented since landing through the progressive yellowing of the white patches in the color images, and the advancing decrease of the corresponding measured short-wavelength radiance, which reflected in the linear fits (Figure 10) and hence, the cal-targets spectra (Figure 11).
-Therefore, the primary white patch was excluded from the IOF calibration procedure, which always relied on the other seven clean spots.
-Figure 20 presents a close-up on the primary white and light gray patches in four different sols.
+The dashed vertical line is the martian aphelion. (b) Offsets for the clean spots averaged over the first 100 sols of the mission (blue circles) and on the last 100 sols considered in this work (sols 250-350, red circles), represented as function of the wavelength of the corresponding narrow-band filters.
+1. The Yellowing of the AluWhite98 One of the prominent discoveries related to the cal-targets was the "yellowing" effect of the AluWhite98 material.
+The evolution of this problem with time was documented since landing through the progressive visible yellowing of the white patches in the color images, and the advancing decrease of the corresponding measured short-wavelength radiance, which is reflected in the linear fits (Figure 5) and hence, the cal-target spectra (Figure 6).
+Therefore, the primary white patch was always excluded from the IOF calibration procedure, which relied on the other seven clean spots.
+Figure 16 presents a close-up on the primary white and light gray patches in four different sols.
 The gradual deterioration of the white color is evident as time passed, especially if compared to the light gray and to the white grayscale ring, which did not show any change.
 Both secondary AluWhite98 tiles were also affected.
-In addition, the issue was more emphasized at shorter wavelengths (L6, L5 and L4) and was gradually fainter and imperceptible towards the near infrared.
+In addition, the issue was more pronounced at shorter wavelengths (L6, L5 and L4) and the effect was gradually fainter and imperceptible towards the near infrared.
 Curiously, the white ring, which is manufactured from the same material, was unaffected or only affected to a very limited degree.

-Figure 20.
-Visual juxtaposition of 4 close-ups of the primary white and light gray patches of the cal-targets imaged by the left eye of Mastcam-Z on sol 9, 128, 208 and 339 to highlight the progressive visual yellowing of the AluWhite98.
+Figure 16.
+Visual juxtaposition of 4 close-ups of the primary white and light gray patches of the cal-targets imaged by the left eye of Mastcam-Z on sol 9, 128, 208 and 349 to highlight the progressive visual yellowing of the AluWhite98.
 In each image, the white patch is on the left, the light gray on the right.
-Image-IDs: (a) ZLF\0009\0667741621\074FDR\N0020000ZCAM03000\1100LMJ, (b) ZR0\0128\0678304502\223ECM\N0041860ZCAM03014\048085J01, (c) ZR0\0208\0685400431\053ECM\N0071836ZCAM03014\048085J01, (d) ZR0 0339 0697031476 144ECM N0090276ZCAM03014 048085J01.

-To have a better overview on the spectral dependency of the yellowing, the time evolution of the ratio between the measured and the expected IOF reflectance is reported in Figure 21 for the primary white patch, the primary light gray patch, the white grayscale ring, and the white secondary horizontal tile.
+Image-IDs: (a) ZL0\0009\0667741621\113IOF\N0020000ZCAM03000\1100LMA01, (b) ZL0\0128\0678304502\223IOF\N0041860ZCAM03014\048085A03, (c) ZL0\0208\0685400431\053IOF\N0071836ZCAM03014\048085A02, (d) ZL0\0349\0697919843\098IOF\N0092982ZCAM03014\048085A02.
+To have a better overview on the spectral dependency of the yellowing, the time evolution of the ratio between the measured and the expected IOF reflectance is reported in Figure 17 for the primary white patch, the primary light gray patch, the white grayscale ring, and the white secondary horizontal tile.